Correlations in Motion: A Simple Response-Based Analysis of Traffic Flow: Data description and methods

 for each lane.
-The total, effective flow~$q_s(t)$ and density~$\rho_s(t)$ for each section result from the summation over all lanes.
-Finally, the corresponding effective velocity~$v_s(t)$ at each section is given by
+The total effective flow~$q_s(t)$ and density~$\rho_s(t)$ for each section are obtained by summing over all lanes.
+The corresponding effective velocity~$v_s(t)$ at each section is then given by

-Even though using the hydrodynamic relation in Eq.~\eqref{eq21_1} is a common procedure for the determination of traffic densities from loop detector data, we like to point out, for the sake of completion, that it has to be considered as an approximation.
-Here we determine a spatial quantity from a temporal quantity, which can result in systematic errors \cite{Treiber2010}.
-By using the time mean speed for calculation with Eq.~\eqref{eq21_1}, instead of the spatial mean speed, the true density is usually underestimated.
-However, in most cases the approximation is considered sufficient because the main characteristics of macroscopic traffic effects are preserved.
+Although the use of the hydrodynamic relation in Eq.~\eqref{eq21_1} is a standard procedure for determining traffic densities from loop detector data, it should be noted that this method is an approximation.
+Deriving a spatial quantity from a temporal quantity can potentially introduce systematic errors \cite{Treiber2010}.
+By employing the time averaged velocity in the calculation with Eq.~\eqref{eq21_1}, rather than the spatially averaged velocity, the actual density is typically slightly underestimated.
+Nevertheless, in the majority of cases, this approximation is deemed sufficient since the primary characteristics of macroscopic traffic effects are preserved.